Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mike-woodiwiss.md
 ---

 All German residents need health insurance.
 It pays for your healthcare when you are sick.
+You must choose health insurance yourself.

 This guide explains how German health insurance works, and helps you choose the best health insurance for your needs.